JanneMattila/www/docs/_posts/2024/01/2024-01-29-multiple-private-endpoints.markdown

 In short: after the improvement, it will delete the record from private DNS zone _only_ when the IP of the A-record matches the IP of the private endpoint that is being deleted.
 Read more information from the GitHub issue.
+But even after the improvement you should avoid this situation.
+There is still 50% chance of failure, because you might delete that private endpoint which has the correct IP address.
+And, again, you're left with private endpoint without matching A-record in the private DNS zone.

 ## Summary